jakeuj/writerside/Writerside/topics/AI-Search-Service.md

       "@search.score": 0.81514114,
       "HotelId": "2",
       "HotelName": "Twin Dome Hotel",
-      "Description": "The hotel is situated in a  nineteenth century plaza, which has been expanded and renovated...", "Category": "Boutique",
+      "Description": "The hotel is situated in a  nineteenth cent...", "Category": "Boutique",
       "Tags": [
         "pool",